openSUSE/news-o-o/_posts/2010-11-13-opensuse-weekly-news-issue-149-is-out.markdown

-"The interwebs are full this morning of reports on Mark Shuttleworthâ€™s announcement that someday heâ€™d like to use Wayland instead of Xorg as Ubuntuâ€™s primary display driver.
+"The interwebs are full this morning of reports on Mark Shuttleworth’s announcement that someday he’d like to use Wayland instead of Xorg as Ubuntu’s primary display driver.

- My favorite so far is Ryan Paulâ€™s Ars Technica article for this dead-on estimate of the amount of effort it would take to completely replace X11:
+ My favorite so far is Ryan Paul’s Ars Technica article for this dead-on estimate of the amount of effort it would take to completely replace X11:

-<blockquote>Although the Linux ecosystem would benefit greatly from a lighter and more easily extensible alternative, a concerted effort to displace X11 on the Linux desktop hasnâ€™t really emerged yet because the task of bringing drivers, third-party software, and all of the other layers of the stack into alignment with such a move would be prohibitively cumbersome.
+<blockquote>Although the Linux ecosystem would benefit greatly from a lighter and more easily extensible alternative, a concerted effort to displace X11 on the Linux desktop hasn’t really emerged yet because the task of bringing drivers, third-party software, and all of the other layers of the stack into alignment with such a move would be prohibitively cumbersome.
 Like, in the sense that using only your toes to build a full-scale replica of the Statue of Liberty out of toothpicks is prohibitively cumbersome. </blockquote>